terser/website/docs/api-reference.md

   See also: the `keep_classnames` [compress option](#compress-options).

 - `keep_fnames` (default `false`) -- Pass `true` to not mangle function names.
-  Pass a regular expression to only keep class names matching that regex.
+  Pass a regular expression to only keep function names matching that regex.
   Useful for code relying on `Function.prototype.name`.
 See also: the `keep_fnames` [compress option](#compress-options).

 - `module` (default `false`) -- Pass `true` an ES6 modules, where the toplevel scope is not the global scope.
 Implies `toplevel`.

+- `nth_identifier` (default: an internal mangler that weights based on character frequency analysis) -- Pass an object with a `get(n)` function that converts an ordinal into the nth most favored (usually shortest) identifier.
+  Optionally also provide `reset()`, `sort()`, and `consider(chars, delta)` to use character frequency analysis of the source code.

 - `reserved` (default `[]`) -- Pass an array of identifiers that should be excluded from mangling.
 Example: `["foo", "bar"]`.